villekf/OMEGA-doc/docs/source/installation.rst

 ArrayFire
 ^^^^^^^^^

+Ignore this section if you intend to only use custom reconstructions in Python with non-SPECT data.

 *These instructions are for MATLAB ONLY (when using Visual Studio):*

 On Windows simply download the Windows binary from https://arrayfire.com/download/ and install it.
 For more help on installing ArrayFire on Windows see http://arrayfire.org/docs/installing.htm#Windows.
 Make sure you add Arrayfire to PATH.